-Crossing out:
+• Crossing out:

-- (a) If a candidate changes their mind about an answer and crosses out an attempt, award a mark if the final attempt is correct. - (b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed out work.
+(a) If a candidate changes his / her mind over an answer and crosses out an attempt, award a mark if the final attempt is correct.

+(b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed out work.